February 20, 2026

 Pro tip: Be prepared to pivot.
 As the workforce demographics and lifestyles change, so too should the benefits program.

-What is an example of a benefits strategy?
+What's an example of a benefits strategy?

-The total rewards strategy is a benefits package consisting of the following:
+The total rewards strategy is an excellent example of an employee benefits strategy.
+It's a benefits package consisting of the following:

 • Compensation: Base pay/salary of the employee